a2stuff/a2d/res/README.txt

 Apple II DeskTop
 ================

-A2DeskTop...800k.2mg and .hdv files are 800k images containing the full application and all accessories.
+A2DeskTop .2mg and .hdv files are disk images containing the full application and all accessories.
 The .2mg file can be transferred to a 3.5" floppy using ADTPro.
-The .hdv file has the same contents, just a slightly different file format which other tools/emulators/solid state drives prefer.
+The .hdv file has the same contents, just a slightly different file format which other tools/emulators/solid state drives prefer, and is a 32 MB image so you have plenty of space to copy other things onto the disk.

 A2DeskTop...140k_disk1.po, ...disk2.po and ...disk3.po are 140k images
 containing different parts of the application, and can be transferred